PennyLaneAI/catalyst/doc/dev/plugins.rst

 .. code-block::

-    quantum-opt --load-pass-plugin=/path/to/StandalonePlugin.so --load-dialect-plugin-/path/to/StandalonePlugin.so --pass-pipeline='builtin.module(standalone-switch-bar-to-foo) example.mlir'
+    quantum-opt --load-pass-plugin=/path/to/StandalonePlugin.so --load-dialect-plugin-/path/to/StandalonePlugin.so --standalone-switch-bar-to-foo example.mlir'

 Now, you can parse the program without the error.